gataca-io/gataca.io/content/posts/self-sovereign-identity-integrated-kyc.md

 While the concept of reusable KYC can pose a risk to the current KYC business model, novel commercial approaches are being explored where KYC providers greatly stand to benefit in the long run.
 Here is where Self-Sovereign Identity comes into action, helping the sector move toward a more sustainable business model.

-**Self-Sovereign Identity** is a nascent technology combining the simplicity and usability of a single sign-on with advanced cryptography and blockchain technologies that provide government-grade secured access to digital services.
+**Self-Sovereign Identity** is a nascent technology combining the simplicity and usability of a single sign-on with advanced cryptography that provide government-grade secured access to digital services.

 ## Why should KYC solutions integrate SSI technology?